A LIBRARY ABOUT CLIMATE CHANGE

 McDougall is conservative in several other ways, mostly as he states: 1) his estimate of the permafrost carbon pool is only 54% of more recent estimates, 2) he does not include methane hydrates (which ~2010 emitted 30% as much carbon per year as permafrost), 3) he does not account for CH4 release from permafrost, 4) he does not account for thermokarst and water erosion of permafrost, 5) he does not account for permafrost warming by black soot from increasing near-Arctic forest fires, and 6) his temperature estimates for the permafrost region are at the low end of the range for the literature.

-Future temperature changes will likely be dominated by cloud cover changes, loss of snow and ice, sulfates loss (in the short temr), permafrost carbon emissions (later), and increasing water vapor.
+Future temperature changes will likely be dominated by cloud cover changes, loss of snow and ice, sulfates loss (in the short term), permafrost carbon emissions (later), and increasing water vapor.
 Well before 2100, elimination of sulfates (a coal by-product that increases cloud cover) and polar sea ice play substantial roles.
 (See future temperature graph above from 2010 to 2070.)
 They both induce positive feedbacks from permafrost and clouds.
 Shrinking sea ice and snow cover play larger but similar roles, over decades to, for snow, a few centuries.
 Looming above all is the water vapor warming amplification effect.

 Future ice loss rates from Greenland and Antarctica are uncertain.
 But several new ice dynamics processes have been identified that were not in earlier models.
 All of them speed up ice loss projections.
 So, for example, DeConto and Pollard (2016) cut their estimated melt times for much of Antarctica from a few million years (2013) to a few hundred (2016).
 Sea level rise shown here to 2100 is half that projected by Hansen et al. (2016), but to 2400 is similar to DeConto and Pollard (2016).